 The Emerging Artist and I have fled the winter in Sydney (which some people are beginning to call Eora, but I’ll wait to see on whose say-so before doing that myself) to spend two weeks on Yunbenun (aka Magnetic Island) in the tropics.

-In the taxi to the ferry, the EA asked our friendly driver if he’d live in Townsville long.
+In the taxi to the ferry, the EA asked our friendly driver if he’d lived in Townsville long.
 ‘I’ve lived here all my life,’ he said.
 ‘It’s my land.’
 He is a Wulgurukaba man.
 Let me start this blog post by acknowledging the Wulgurukaba and Bindal peoples, both with substantial claims to be traditional owners of the land where I have been holidaying, and made welcome.

 We’ve been here a little over a week now, with a little less than a week to go.
 We’ve both been laid low with viral infections, the kind that come with grandparenting territory.
 We’re less sick now than when we arrived, but still coughing and spluttering quite a bit.
 Still, we’ve managed to go on some reasonably demanding walks – classified as moderate, but entailing fairly prolonged uphill climbs and including some spectacular views of the Coral Sea.
 We’ve been entertained by legion kookaburras, curlews, koels and currawongs, and admired the cuteness of rock wallabies.
 Koalas are yet to make themselves visible to us, but we’re confident that will happen.
 Our Air BnB host is friendly and very interesting – a marine scientist who is a rich source of information about the sea around us.
 He was able to reassure me that I needn’t have scrambled for the shore when a stingray came swimming straight for me when I ventured into the water.